MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingAuthentication.md

 > Power Query extensions are evaluated in applications running on client machines.
 Data Connectors _should not_ use confidential secrets in their OAuth flows, as users may inspect the extension or network traffic to learn the secret.
 See the [Proof Key for Code Exchange by OAuth Public Clients RFC](https://tools.ietf.org/html/rfc7636) (also known as PKCE) for further details on providing flows that don't rely on shared secrets.

 There are two sets of OAuth function signatures; the original signature that contains a minimal number of parameters, and an advanced signature that accepts additional parameters.
 Most OAuth flows can be implemented using the original signatures.
 You can also mix and match signature types in your implementation.
-The function calls are matches based on the number of parameters (and their types) - the parameter names are not taken into consideration.
+The function calls are matches based on the number of parameters (and their types).
+The parameter names are not taken into consideration.

 See the [Github](samples/Github/README.md) sample for more details.